 4th June, 2015 - An Engagement Letter

-With an engagement letter dated the 4th of June 2015, President François HOLLAND entrusts Mrs Corinne LEPAGE with the task of “taking stock of the various initiatives carried out at national and international level” concerning the recognition of human rights.
+With an engagement letter dated the 4th of June 2015, President François HOLLAND entrusts Ms Corinne LEPAGE with the task of “taking stock of the various initiatives carried out at the national and international levels” concerning the recognition of human rights.

 25th September, 2015 - Submission of the Report

 On September 25, 2015, a report for a “Universal Declaration of Humankind Rights” is submitted to François Hollande.
 It should lead to a Declaration comprising “four principles, six rights and six duties, in the filiation of the Universal Declaration of Human Rights proclaimed in Paris in 1948.”

 6th October, 2015 – The Scouts Movement Becomes the First Signatory

 Scouts from around the world support the Universal Declaration of Humankind Rights, as overseen by Corinne Lepage in Geneva.